amansoni7477030/marketplace_management/README.md

 - **GET /api/cart** — View the customer's cart (Requires customer role).
 - **PUT /api/cart/items/<item_id>** — Update the quantity of an item in the cart (Requires customer role).
 - **DELETE /api/cart/items/<item_id>** — Remove an item from the cart (Requires customer role).

+# Testing with Supertest

+This project uses Supertest for unit and integration testing in the React.js frontend.
+Follow the instructions below to run the tests.

+## Running Tests

+To run the tests in the project, follow these steps:

+1. **Navigate to the Frontend directory:**

+    ```sh
+    cd Marketplace_System_Frontend
+    ```

+2. **Install the dependencies (if not already installed):**

+    ```sh
+    npm install
+    ```

+3. **Run the tests:**

+    Use the following command to run both unit and integration tests:

+    ```sh
+    npm test
+    ```

+    This will run all tests in the project, including both unit tests and integration tests.
+The tests will be executed using Supertest for making HTTP assertions and verifying the behavior of your API endpoints from the frontend.

+## Test Structure

+The tests are structured as follows:

+- **Unit Tests:** These tests validate the behavior of individual components and functions in isolation.
+- **Integration Tests:** These tests validate the interaction between various parts of the application, including communication between the frontend and the backend.

 ---